Quick Exit

 What is required from me if I decide to participate?

-• You will complete all questionnaires within 48 hours of receipt
+• Complete questionnaires within 48 hours of receipt.

-• You have checked to ensure you have a healthy computer and a reliable internet connection.
+• Ensure you have a functioning computer and reliable internet connection.

 How much time/effort is involved in ICBT?